MariiaGulkova/Thesis-blog/Process/FirstSteps.md

 ## Okay, lets go

-### Question
+### What I want to explore

-How can I transform people experience about the propaganda - in Soviet Union and Nowdays in Social Media - in storytelling and create a informative visual experience?
+How can I transform people experience about the propaganda - in Soviet Union and Nowdays in Social Media - in storytelling and create a informative visual experience

 ### Methods